 “Hold Me Again”

 “The Latin Code”

 “When I Suspected”

-Paul now works from his project studio in the West of Ireland and – as a keen motorcyclist – he tries not to kill himself while out riding along the curves and bends of the “Wild Atlantic Way” which runs close to where he now lives.
+Paul now composes, arranges and records in his project studio in the West of Ireland and – as a keen motorcyclist – he tries not to kill himself while out riding along the curves and bends of the “Wild Atlantic Way” which runs close to his workplace.